top of page

 Leeton: Lionel Hastie (capt), Billy Speakman, Lew Tuckett, Albert Wiseman, Stan Greeham, Ralph Smith, Jack Schwab, Cecil Hopley, Noel Mooney, Mick Miller, Arthur Harding, Roy Burt, Harold Payten, Alan Borger, Ritchie Younger, Len Byrne, Mick Graham, Tom Kelly; Eddie Luhrs

-Ganmain: Ron Sims (capt), Martin Carroll, Alf Bean, Garney Logan, Frank Crozier, Paddy Carroll, Frank Carroll, H. McGrath, Clon Heath, A. Brown, D Noonan, P Ballantine, Stan Cox, David Allamby, Frank Culhane, Jack Green, Bill Smith, Harold Brown; H. Hubbard.
+Ganmain: Ron Sims (capt), Martin Carroll, Alf Bean, Garney Logan, Frank Crozier, Paddy Carroll, Frank Carroll, H. McGrath, Clon Heath, A. Brown, D Noonan, P Ballantine, Stan Cox, David Allamby, Frank Culhane, Jack Green, Bill Smith, Harold Brown; Harry Hubbard.

 Match report: The second semi-final for the John Hunter Cup and premiership honors of the SWDFL was decided on the Narandera Park oval on Saturday afternoon last under adverse weather conditions.
 On reaching the ground, visitors from the eastern end were agreeable surprised to find the playing oval in such splendid condition, after the rain which they had experienced earlier in the day.